 co founder essentially human

-I found myself in the corporate world by chance, it certainly wasn’t my childhood dream.
-My dream growing up had been to become a physiotherapist.
+I found myself in the corporate world by chance.
+Growing up I had my heart set on becoming a physiotherapist.
 Sadly, my A level results shattered that dream.
 With a pass in physics I pivoted with little thought, to study the laws of nature…

-This knee jerk shift in focus led to a 20 year career in the aerospace and defence industry starting out as a graduate engineer!
+My knee jerk shift in focus led to a 20 year career in the aerospace and defence industry.

 Here I demonstrated enthusiasm, and a passion to learn, which resulted in rapid career progression.
 Comfortable with change, and gaining broad experience across a variety of business functions, I found myself promoted into differing leadership roles.
 Always curious about what made people tick and how to help them perform at their best.

 However, my focus on people felt at odds with the broader culture of the organisation.
-Values and behaviours were firmly driven by a focus on performance and results.
-At times I felt the need to behave in ways which helped me to fit in, which led to inner conflict.
+A focus on performance and results firmly drove values and behaviours.
+At times I felt the need to behave in ways which helped me to fit in.
+This led to inner conflict.

 What caused me such pain?